chriscareycode/purpleair-raspberry-pi/README.md

 In addition I have a few of the Blink(1) USB lights.
 This will add even more color.

-*Unicorn Hat* is a 8x8 RGB LED matrix that sits on top of the Raspberry Pi
+*Unicorn Hat* is a 8x8 64 RGB LED matrix that sits on top of the Raspberry Pi

-*blink(1)* is a USB device with two RGB LED lights (one on each side)
+*blink(1)* is a USB device with two RGB LED lights (one on each side).
+That's the device plugged in on the top.

 ![Purple Raspberry Pi](https://chriscarey.com/blog/wp-content/uploads/2020/09/purple-pi.png)